michelson/pullentity-client/README.md

     pullentity s # or pullentity server

-  since its a middleman app you can
+  since it's a middleman app you can

     middleman s or middleman server

+Setup (login, site selection & import data)

+    pullentity setup

 Setup your credentials